Biosafety cabinet: Class III

-The Class III cabinet, generally only installed in maximum containment laboratories, is specifically designed for work with BSL-4 pathogenic agents, providing maximum protection.
+The Class III cabinet, generally only installed in maximum containment laboratories, is specifically designed for work with BSL-4 pathogenic agents, providing maximum personnel and environmental protection, product protection but by default no cross contamination protection.
 The enclosure is gas-tight, and all materials enter and leave through a dunk tank or double-door autoclave.
 Gloves attached to the front prevent direct contact with hazardous materials (Class III cabinets are sometimes called glove boxes).
-These custom-built cabinets often attach into a line, and the lab equipment installed inside is usually custom-built as well.
+Although the EN 12469 is a standard for Class III products, this are often custom-built cabinets attach into a line, and the lab equipment installed inside is usually custom-built as well.

 Ergonomics

 Biosafety cabinets are used on a daily basis for hours.
 Besides protection of user and sample material, the human design factors (ergonomics) of the work become more and more important.
 This includes reduction of the noise level (for a more convenient working atmosphere), a height adjustable stand or stool and footrest (for optimized sitting position), panorama side windows (more light within cabinet), 10° angled front sash (enables better sitting position), strong light sources (better view within cabinet), forearm support for comfort and safety, as well as extended access openings and sloped viewing windows to improve the working conditions.